- Writers' Workshop

 - A Conversation About “The Biz”

 Cost is $45 and includes lunch.
+Earlybird rate (before August 1st) is $35.
 Student cost is $25 (high school and college ages 14-24).
 For an additional $10, have the first five pages of your project critiqued by Christa.
-Manuscripts must be submitted by July 19 (upon registration, you will receive submission instructions).
+Manuscripts must be submitted by August 1 (upon registration, you will receive submission instructions).

 Christa Parrish is the award-winning author of five novels.
 She lives in upstate New York with her husband, pastor and writer Chris Coppernoll, and they have four children in their blended family.
 When not writing, she is creative director of Mission Community and a homeschool mom.
 She’s at work on her sixth novel, and is now also slightly obsessed with baking wild yeast bread.